RfidResearchGroup/proxmark3/README.md

 -----------------------------
 *This method is useful for those looking to run bleeding-edge versions of iceman's client.
 Keep this in mind when attempting to update your HomeBrew tap formula as this procedure could easily cause a build to break if an update is unstable on macOS.*

-Tested on macOS Sierra 10.12.6
+Tested on macOS Hig Sierra 10.13.2

 *Note: This assumes you have already installed iceman's fork from HomeBrew as mentioned above*